terikon/webSqlTracer/README.md

 }
 ```

-TODO

-# TODO
+# Things to consider for future versions

-- Add to cdnjs
+- Add library to cdnjs
-- Build the library with Grunt
+- Build the minified library with Grunt
 - Add tests
-- Tracing transaction start/commit/fail, with transaction ids
+- Make it visible when transaction start/commit/fail.
+Print transaction ids to distinguish transactions.